 A quarter acre of vines planted.
 3.75 acres to go in the vineyard.
 3 acres to go in the orchard, deer claimed their tax this year killing most of our new tree plantings.
 We have lost this battle but not the war.
 This land will be met with a relentless flood of plants until residents emerge such is the determination to create forest on these limestone pavements.
 There are specific challenges growing on this exposed field.
 Easterly winds cut with ice in the winter.
 Southerly winds bring moisture and summer storms when plants are in leaf.
-Which is why every new planting needs a stake – galvanised stainless steel 26.9mm scaffolding tube.
+Which is why every new planting needs a stake – galvanised steel 26.9mm scaffolding tube.
 This steel is tough stuff and will remain embedded in the grounds of these vineyards and orchard until somebody physically rips each one out from the trees and vines which hold them in their roots.
 The deer threat can be abated by using 1.5m high vented tree guards, this lets a little light and wind into the new tree.
 At that height it is hoped to offer some protection from the shorter deer.

 Drink with us:

 event list for events: forestlarder.com/eventlist